 Chapter 7: The Essentials

 Chapter 8: Forging Justice and Generating Joy in our Cities

-Deborah L. McKoy is the Founding Director of the UC Berkeley Center for Cities and Schools and Adjunct Professor in the Department of City and Regional Planning.
-Her research focuses on the intersection of city planning, public education and young people’s experience of place.
-Deborah has a Ph.D. from UC Berkeley in Education Policy, M.P.A. from Columbia University, and B.A. from University at Albany.
+Deborah L. McKoy is the founding director of the UC Berkeley Center for Cities and Schools and adjunct professor in the Department of City and Regional Planning.
+Her research focuses on the intersection of city planning, public education, and young people’s experience of place.
+Deborah has a PhD from UC Berkeley, an MPA from Columbia University, and a BA from University at Albany.

-Amanda Eppley is the Associate Director of the UC Berkeley Center for Cities and Schools.
-An experienced public school educator, Amanda’s research interests examine the reciprocal impacts of cities and schools for the social justice potential that emerges at their confluence.
-She has an M.C.P. from UC Berkeley with a concentration in Environmental Planning and a B.A. in History and Education from Swarthmore College.
+Amanda Eppley is the associate director of the UC Berkeley Center for Cities and Schools.
+Amanda is an experienced public school educator, and her research interests examine the reciprocal impacts of cities and schools for the social justice potential that emerges at their confluence.
+She has an MCP from UC Berkeley with a concentration in environmental planning and a BA in history and education from Swarthmore College.

-Shirl Buss is the Creative Director of the UC Berkeley Center for Cities + Schools.
-As a designer, planner and educator, she has directed programs, facilitated participatory design projects, and taught K-graduate students in universities, schools, museums and informal settings for over 30 years.
-She holds an M. Arch. and Ph.D. from UCLA Graduate School of Architecture and Urban Planning.
+Shirl Buss is the creative director of the UC Berkeley Center for Cities and Schools.
+As a designer, planner, and educator, she has directed programs, facilitated participatory design projects, and taught K-graduate students in universities, schools, museums, and informal settings for over 30 years.
+She holds an MArch and PhD from the UCLA Graduate School of Architecture and Urban Planning.

-"Youth deserve to feel a sense of joy, a sense of justice, especially in their cities -- that closest form of democracy to each individual."
+"Youth deserve to feel a sense of joy, a sense of justice, especially in their cities – that closest form of democracy to each individual."
 Mayor Libby Schaaf, Oakland, California